aleksibovellan/pythonPackets/README.md

 These scripts run on Linux with 'sudo python3 script'.
 On MacOS, the encryption-senders have to be launched with 'sudo python3.9 script'.

-May require 'pip3 install cryptography', and 'sudo apt install scapy' or "sudo apt install python3-scapy'.
+May require 'pip3 install cryptography', and 'sudo apt install scapy' or 'sudo apt install python3-scapy'.

 ## IMPORTANT: The most usual reasons for errors and crashes are:
 - running Apache2 or some other webserver on port 80 at the same time